abemsq/lab-kelvin-weather/README.md

-# Codecademy Excercise: Javascript Conditional Syntax
+# Javascript Conditional Syntax: Kelvin Weather

-## Kelvin Weather
 Deep in his mountain-side meteorology lab, the mad scientist Kelvin has mastered weather prediction.

 Recently, Kelvin began publishing his weather forecasts on his website.
 However there’s a problem: All of his forecasts describe the temperature in Kelvin.